Lornangari/Recipe-app/README.md

 # Recipe App

-A modern and responsive Recipe App built using ReactJS, HTML, CSS, and JavaScript.
-This app allows users to browse, search, and view recipes with detailed instructions and ingredients.
+The Recipe App allows users to discover new recipes, save their favorites, and share community recipes.
+It combines API-fetched recipes with community-contributed ones stored in Firestore, making it both resourceful and interactive.

 ##  Features